Jenn on a winter hike. Camel’s Hump, Vermont.

 Meet Jenn Kerns

-As a Licensed Clinical Mental Health Counselor (LCMHC-VT), Depth Psychotherapist (Jungian-oriented), Certified Integrative Medicine Mental Health Provider (CIMMHP), and educator, I guide clients through post-traumatic growth, life transitions, and the “messy middle” of transformation—helping them reclaim clarity, vitality, and a renewed sense of self.
+As a Licensed Clinical Mental Health Counselor (LCMHC-VT), Depth Psychotherapist (Jungian-oriented), Certified Integrative Medicine Mental Health Provider (CIMMHP), meditation teacher, Reiki Master Teacher, and educator, I specialize in guiding clients through post-traumatic growth, life and identity transitions, and the “messy middle” of personal transformation.
+I have been in private practice since 2014, and in the field of mental health for over 20 years.

 A Lifelong Commitment to Transformation

-• Academics: BA in Psychology with a concentration in Buddhist Studies (Saint Michael’s College) and MA in Counseling Psychology with an emphasis in Depth Psychology (Pacifica Graduate Institute).
+• Academics: BA in Psychology from Saint Michael’s College (with a concentration in Buddhist Studies); MA in Counseling Psychology, with an emphasis in Depth psychology from Pacifica Graduate Institute.
+Antioch College’s Buddhist Studies Program in Bodh Gaya, India in 2006.

 The Training Ground of Life